-The Tohono O’odham people, also referred to as the Papago, are a Native American tribe of the Sonoran Desert who primarily live in Arizona and the Mexican state of Sonora.
+The Tohono O’odham people also referred to as the Papago, are a Native American tribe of the Sonoran Desert who primarily live in Arizona and the Mexican state of Sonora.
 Tohono O’odham means “Desert People.”
-When the Spanish came upon them, they called them Papago, but the people themselves have rejected this name and officially changed it to Tohono O’odham in the 1980s.
+When the Spanish came upon them, they called them Papago, but the people rejected this name and officially changed it to Tohono O’odham in the 1980s.

 It was not until American settlers began to move into Arizona territory that the outsiders began to oppress the people’s traditional ways.
 When territorial lands were opened under the Dawes Act of 1888, more missionaries came to the area, building schools and missions.
 Under U.S. Federal Indian policy from the late 19th century, the government required native children to attend Indian boarding schools, where they were forced to use English, practice Christianity, and give up much of their culture in an attempt to promote assimilation into the American mainstream.

-Today, some people continue to farm, but most have turned more to raising cattle as the major source of income.
-Over the years, the Papago tribe has had little involvement with white settlers, a tradition that continues today, allow them to preserve many of their aboriginal traits.
+Today, some people continue to farm, but most have turned more to raising cattle as the primary source of income.
+Over the years, the Papago tribe has had little involvement with white settlers, a tradition that continues today, allowing them to preserve many of their aboriginal traits.
 Their language is still alive today.